Aquafortis/woo-align-child/README.md

 https://wordpress.org/plugins/woo-align-buttons/

-If using this child theme for testing, make sure you **change** the Template and Text Domain **"parent_theme_name"** to the name of your Parent Theme.
+If using this child theme for testing, make sure you **change** the Template and Text Domain **"parent_theme_name"** in the `style.css` to the name of your Parent Theme.

-#### Important
+### Important

 Woo Align Buttons may **not** work on many custom themes.

 It is designed to work on **unmodified** WooCommerce files.
-If your theme has modified any WooCommerce product templates or added hooks that affect those templates or files, this plugin may not work.
+If your theme has modified any WooCommerce product templates or added hooks that affect those templates or files, this plugin may **not** work.

 It is assumed that if the theme developer has hacked, hooked, or modified any WooCommerce files, they should have already fixed the problem with aligning the buttons.

-#### How to use Woo Align Buttons in your own theme:
+### How to use Woo Align Buttons in your own theme:

 **1**.
 Copy the `wooalign-public.js` file to your theme's js folder.